Villalobos Brothers: Style and influences

-In addition, The Villalobos Brothers have created their own signature style of violin playing called "Fast-Chatting Violin" by incorporating elements of classical music, jazz and indigenous Son Jarocho and Son Huasteco, a genre extensively researched and embraced by Alberto Villalobos.
-In 2009 he spent a year in the Huasteca region of Veracruz recording and transcribing Sones Huastecos that have been verbally passed down for centuries from generation to generation and were in danger of being lost.

 Carnegie Hall concerts

 Joan and Sanford I. Weill Recital Hall

-On 23 October 2005 The Villalobos Brothers reunited in New York City for their debut recital at Carnegie Hall.
-The concert was also a sold-out benefit for The Shul of New York and included the following musicians:
+On 23 October 2005, the Villalobos Brothers reunited in New York City for their debut recital at Carnegie Hall.
+The concert was also a sold-out benefit for The Shul of New York.

-Carlos Pereira piano and guitar, Matt Snyder clarinet, Kathleen Tagg piano, Dave Hertzberg bass, Ramón Ponce Jr. vihuela and guitarrón, Ilmar Gavilán violin, Humberto Flores guitar, An Vanhauwaert violin, Morley Kamen voice, Adam Feder guitar, Cristina Vásquez voice, Yamani Fuentes flute, Seth Ginsberg mandolin, Daniel Sadownick percussion.

 Isaac Stern Auditorium / Ronald O. Perelman Stage

-On 17 December 2006, The Villalobos Brothers were invited back to Carnegie Hall, this time leading the music program for Calpulli Mexican Dance Company's production at the Isaac Stern Auditorium involving over a hundred dancers and musicians and with the special participation of the Mariachi Academy of New York.
+On 17 December 2006, the Villalobos Brothers were invited back to Carnegie Hall, this time leading the music program for Calpulli Mexican Dance Company's production at the Isaac Stern Auditorium involving over a hundred dancers and musicians and with the special participation of the Mariachi Academy of New York.
 For this concert, the brothers premiered several original compositions, including "Anochipa Tlalticpac" for chorus, jaranas, and pre-Columbian percussion.

-Notable guest musicians included: Pedro da Silva guitar, Cristina Vásquez voice, Nilko Andreas Guarin guitar, Mauricio O'Reilly voice, Martin Vejarano percussion, Selene Muñoz voice, Adam Feder voice, Roman García voice, Jocelyn Medina voice, Verónica Valerio harp and voice Todd Carter voice, Yamani Fuentes flute, Lilly Lavner voice, Ramón Ponce Sr. trumpet, Ramón Ponce Jr. vihuela, Miguel Ponce guitarrón.

 Collaboration with Calpulli Mexican Dance Company

-From 2006 to 2009 Ernesto Villalobos served as musical director of Calpulli Mexican Dance Company.
-During these years, The Villalobos Brothers toured extensively with the company, performing with Dolly Parton at the Festival of Nations at Dollywood, at Queens Theatre in the Park, Mayo Center for the Performing Arts, Sarah Lawrence College, Colgate University, Museo del Barrio, Lehman Brothers Headquarters, Elmira College and Carnegie Hall.
+From 2006 to 2009, Ernesto served as musical director of Calpulli Mexican Dance Company.
+During these years, the Villalobos Brothers toured extensively with the company, including performing with Dolly Parton at the Festival of Nations at Dollywood.

 Latin Grammy Appearance

 The Villalobos Brothers appeared at The 7th Annual Latin Grammy Awards.
-They arranged and performed the music of Grammy winners: Graciela, Paloma San Basilio, León Gieco, César Camargo Mariano, Richie Ray & Bobby Cruz, Alberto Vázquez, Johnny Ventura and Rafael Escalona.
+They arranged and performed the music of Grammy winners Graciela, Paloma San Basilio, León Gieco, César Camargo Mariano, Richie Ray & Bobby Cruz, Alberto Vázquez, Johnny Ventura and Rafael Escalona.